We Need Your Help Meeting Our $160,000 Goal

 Maddie’s Fund® is a family foundation established in 1994 by Dave and Cheryl Duffield and, even more, is the fulfillment of a promise to their inspirational dog, Maddie.
 Of course, she provided them much joy from 1987 – 1997, and continues to inspire them today.

 The Foundation first, has awarded nearly $250 million in grants towards increased community lifesaving, pioneering shelter medicine education, and enforcing foster care as a standard across the U.S.

 Secondly, the Maddie’s Fund proudly offers the industry a national voice and important funding opportunities for bold ideas.
 As well as, learning resources with access to unite and share lifesaving ideas.
 More so, the Foundation invests its resources in a promise to keeping pets and people together.
 Which, lastly creates a safety net of care for animals in need and operating within a broad culture.

 *About Tito’s for Dog People

-An important part of the story here at Tito’s Handmade Vodka is the innate connection we have with our canine counterparts.
-Since the beginning, as we have worked with Tito to bring his dream to life for 20 years, we have been committed to rescuing and protecting the animals that have come into our lives, often serendipitously — many of whom now thrive alongside us at our distillery and our office.
+Certainly, an important part of the story here at Tito’s Handmade Vodka is the innate connection we have with our canine peers above all.
+Since the beginning, we have worked with Tito to bring his dream to life for 20 years.
+Our commitment to rescuing and protecting the animals that have come into our lives, are often a lucky coincidence.
+In which, many of whom now thrive alongside us at our distillery and our office.